Police in Arizona looking into the death of Lori Vallow's third husband as she sits in an Idaho jail - Local News 8

 The review in Arizona was prompted in part by the recent publication of a recording made by Vallow’s former sister-in-law, Annie Cushing, in 2018, police spokeswoman Sgt.
 Mercedes Fortune said in a statement to CNN.

-In that recording, made public for the first time last week by CNN affiliate East Idaho News, Vallow describes considering murdering her former husband, whom she does not name.
+In that recording, made public for the first time last week by a CNN affiliate, Vallow describes considering murdering her former husband, whom she does not name.

 In the recording, Vallow says she ultimately decided not to murder her husband, and joined a temple instead.